DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-3/wednesday/_index.md

 #### Preparing the Project

-- **Load Tracks**: Begin by loading Hurray For the Riff Raff's _Living in the City_ tracks into your Reaper project.
 - **Group Items**: Group all drum items together.
 This allows you to edit one track and simultaneously apply changes to all grouped tracks.
 - Turn off this setting:
   - ![](select-one-item.png)